 A Pets on Wheels visit can provide a resident confined to a facility the opportunity to interact with a friendly pet who loves unconditionally, can brighten the day, and improve morale.
 A therapy animal can lower anxiety and blood pressure and have a calming effect on the recipients of their visits.
-Pets on Wheels therapy animals can also visit libraries to participate in reading programs like PAWS to Read.
-PAWS to Read is a program that allows children the opportunity to eliminate peer preesure and have a non-judgemental listening ear in a Pets on Wheels therapy pet.
+Pets on Wheels therapy animals can also visit libraries to participate in reading programs like PAWS to Read and Read to the Dogs.
+These programs allow children the opportunity to eliminate peer preesure and have a non-judgemental listening ear in a Pets on Wheels therapy pet.
 Pets on Wheels therapy pets visit several libraries across Maryland to make these visits, including many Baltimore County and Carroll County libraries.
 View the Pets on Wheels reading program schedule.

 What is a therapy dog?